knpuniversity/symfony2-series/knpu/episode2/repository.rst

      */
     class Event

-When we refresh, there's no epi cry.
+When we refresh, there's no epic cry.
 In fact, everything works perfectly!
-We didn't tel Doctrine about our custom repository, so when we call ``getRepository`` in the controller, it just gives us an instance of the base ``EntityRepository`` class.
+We didn't tell Doctrine about our custom repository, so when we call ``getRepository`` in the controller, it just gives us an instance of the base ``EntityRepository`` class.
 That was nice!
 Our overridden ``findAll`` method is bypassed and the real one is used.